-Pentecost is coming up on Sunday, which is a great time to learn about the Holy Spirit!
-You might also want to teach your kids about the holy spirit around a baptism, confirmation, or when studying the trinity!
-Here are some crafts to help teach your kids or class about the Gifts of the Holy Spirit:
+Pentecost is coming up soon, which is a great time to learn about the Holy Spirit!
+You might also want to teach your kids about the holy spirit around a baptism, confirmation, or when studying the Trinity!
+You can find all of my Holy Spirit resources for kids here.
+Now let’s look at some gifts of the Holy Spirit teaching tools for kids

 Ten Kids and a Dog made this